 They offer treatment for non-life-threatening medical issues such as lacerations requiring stiches, fever, flu, sore throat, cough, minor infections, rashes, short-term medication refills, and back pain.
 Orthopedic-specific urgent care clinics can often give complete and efficient care on the same day for injuries such as broken bones, strains and sprains.

 For patients with non-life-threatening illness, check with your own primary care doctor or specialist first to see if they are available either by telemedicine or an in-person office visit.
 If your doctor is not available, you’re out of town or not able to get into their office for any reason, telemedicine using a source such as MD LIVE, may be an option for you to talk to a provider by phone, chat or video conference.
-Telemedicine providers can assess the condition, provide care, and send prescriptions to the patient’s nearest preferred pharmacy.
+Telemedicine providers can assess the condition, provide care, send prescriptions, and help find a 24 hour pharmacy near me.
 This type of care works best for conditions such as colds, flu, pink eye, sinus infections, rashes, insect bites, minor skin conditions and some behavioral health conditions.

 “I encourage patients to be proactive and speak with their primary care doctor about options for after-hours care, telemedicine visits, and recommendations for urgent care centers,” advises Nicholas.
 “If your insurance carrier offers telemedicine services, register for them before you become ill.
 By planning for the unexpected, patients can get the right care in the right setting, and free up hospital EDs for true medical emergencies.”